ibm-cloud-docs/Cloudant/api/design_documents.md

 1. You defined the document as a design document when you started the `_id` with `_design/`.
-2. You created a [search index](/docs/Cloudant?topic=cloudant-search#search) within the document where you [updated](/docs/Cloudant?topic=cloudant-documents#update) the document with the appropriate field or [created](/docs/Cloudant?topic=cloudant-documents#create-document) a new document that contains the search index.
+2. You created a [search index](/docs/Cloudant?topic=cloudant-search#search) within the document where you [updated](/docs/Cloudant?topic=cloudant-documents#update) the document with the appropriate field or [created](/docs/Cloudant?topic=cloudant-documents#create-document) a new document that includes the search index.

 As soon as the search index design document exists and the index is built, you can make queries by using it.